JetBrains/Qodana/topics/before-running-qodana.md

-[//]: # (title: Before inspecting your code)
+[//]: # (title: Prepare your project)

-%product% can perform specific steps before inspecting your code.
-For example, it can install a software package, run scripts, or otherwise prepare your project for inspection.
-For this reason, you can prepare a script that can be run within a %product% Docker container as shown below:
+You can configure %product% to prepare your project for inspection.
+For example, it can be package installation, running scripts, or any other actions that help reduce the number of false positives.
+For this reason, you can create a script as shown below:

 ```shell
 #! /bin/sh